 A key reason to have a website for your small business is better communication.
 With a website, you are able to quickly update content so that users are aware of changes made to your business.
 An added bonus is the use of push notifications which are used to send quick info blasts to subscribers about an update you’ve recently made.
 The major benefit here is that you’re not limited to sending an email to your contact list but are able to communicate with people on a global scale.

-A website doesn’t have to be limited to information for potential clients but can be used as a resource centre for your employees as well.
-Since all the product / service information will be provided on the website, employees can use that information to enhance their knowledge.
+A website doesn’t have to be limited to information for potential clients but can be used as a resource center for your employees as well.
+Since all the product/service information will be provided on the website, employees can use that information to enhance their knowledge.
 You can also have a private section for employees only, where news and policy updates can be posted.

 Unlike print media, a website can be updated at any time and it can be done in small batches.
 And with the use of a CMS (Content management system), you can even do it yourself.
 It is a lot cheaper and less wasteful to update a website than it is to have a brochure redone after a product change.

-Another key reason to have a website is having access to a personalised and professional domain name, which gives you access to professional email addresses.
-Many people refuse to deal with a company if they are using a free to use email platform, such as Gmail, and having that professional email address also adds to your business’s credibility.
+Another key reason to have a website is having access to a personalized and professional domain name, which gives you access to professional email addresses.
+Many people refuse to deal with a company if they are using a free-to-use email platform, such as Gmail and having that professional email address also adds to your business’s credibility.